IAPOLINARIO/microsoft-ci-automation/README.md

 This project consists of a set of Powershell scripts to automate a Windows environment with all the tools and services required to build, deploy and run .NET applications.

-One of the scripts makes the clone of an example application, installs all the required dependencies, builds and deploy locally by connecting to a SQL Express database.
+One of the scripts makes the clone of an example application (You can find the application link in the references section), installs all the required dependencies, builds and deploy locally by connecting to a SQL Express database.

-If you want to reduce your work in setting up a Windows environment, you have come to the right place.

 Part of the dependencies are installed using Chocolatey.
 Chocolatey is a tool for Software Management Automation, focused on Windows platform.
 It was created a few years ago, but it already has great acceptance on the part of the community.